awkim2/System-Programming/lovable_linux/final_exam_practice.md

 4. How can a process be orphaned?
 What does the process do about it?

 5. How do you create a process zombie?
+    A child that terminates, but has not been waited for becomes a "zombie".
 6. Under what conditions will a multi-threaded process exit?
-(List at least 4)
+(List at least 4) any thread call exit() main thread call exit() or return() signal (SIGSEGV, SIGSTOP, SIGKILL)
+    All threads call pthread-exit()
 ## 4. Scheduling
 1. Define arrival time, pre-emption, turnaround time, waiting time and response time in the context of scheduling algorithms.
 What is starvation?
 Which scheduling policies have the possibility of resulting in starvation?

 2. Which scheduling algorithm results the smallest average wait time?
+    Round robin has the shortest average response time
 3. What scheduling algorithm has the longest average response time? shortest total wait time?

 4. Describe Round-Robin scheduling and its performance advantages and disadvantages.